radareorg/radare2-book/binary_diffing.md

 # Binary Diffing

-Based on radare.today article "[binary diffing](http://radare.today/binary-diffing/)"
+This section is based on http://radare.today article "[binary diffing](http://radare.today/binary-diffing/)"

-Without parameter, `radiff2` will by default show what bytes changed, and the corresponding offsets.
+Without any parameters, `radiff2` by default shows what bytes are changed and their corresponding offsets:

     $ radiff2 genuine cracked
     0x000081e0 85c00f94c0 => 9090909090 0x000081e0
     0x0007c805 85c00f84c0 => 9090909090 0x0007c805

     $ rasm2 -d 85c00f94c0
     test eax, eax
     sete al

-Notice how the two jumps are noped.
+Notice how the two jumps are nop'ed.

-For bulk processing, you may want to have a higher-overview of the differences.
+For bulk processing, you may want to have a higher-level overview of differences.
 This is why radare2 is able to compute the distance and the percentage of similarity between two files with the `-s` option:

     $ radiff2 -s /bin/true /bin/false
     similarity: 0.97
     distance: 743

 If you want more concrete data, it's also possible to count the differences, with the `-c` option: